Constitution of Georgia (U.S. state): Article IV: Constitutional Boards and Commissions

 Article Four describes Constitutional Boards and Commissions.
-This Article consists of seven Sections describing six boards and commissions and their powers.
+This article consists of seven cections describing six boards and commissions and their powers.
 Section I deals with the creation of a Public Service Commission to regulate utilities.
-Section II created a State Board of Pardons and Paroles.
-Section III instituted a State Personnel Board and Section IV created the State Transportation Board.
-Sections V and VI are responsible for the Veterans Service.
+Section II created the State Board of Pardons and Paroles and outlines how parole can be given.
+Section III created the State Personnel Board and states how members are chosen.
+Section IV created the State Transportation Board.
+Sections V is responsible for the Veterans Service.
+Section VI created the Board of Natural Resources and outlines how members are chosen.
+Section VII outlines the qualifications, compensations, removal from office, and powers and duties of members of Constitutional boards and commissions.

 Article V: Executive Branch

 Article Five describes the Executive Branch of Georgia's government.
-This Article is made up of four Sections.
-Section I details the election of the Governor and Lieutenant Governor.
-Section II lists the duties and powers of the Governor.
+This article is made up of four sections.
+Section I details the election of the governor and lieutenant governor.
+Section II lists the duties and powers of the governor.
 Section III discusses other elected officials and Section IV discusses the disability of executive officers and how to go about choosing a successor should an executive officer become permanently disabled.

 Article VI: Judicial Branch

 Article Six describes the Judicial Branch of Georgia's government.
-This Article contains ten Sections which discuss the different courts and their powers and jurisdictions.
+This article contains ten sections which discuss the different courts and their powers and jurisdictions.
 Article Six also details the role of the district attorney in Georgia's justice system.
 Article Six also solidified the courts which, prior to the current constitution, were terribly fragmented.